This post may contain affiliate links. For more information, please read the full disclosure policy here.

 When I visited Oahu last month, I knew I had to do a day trip to see as much of the island as possible.
-As I was travelling solo and renting a car just wasn’t on the agenda, I turned to tours.
-Thanks to Tinggly, I was able to an all day Oahu Tour and see most of the island’s top sights.
+As I was travelling solo and renting a car just wasn’t on the agenda, I turned to Oahu tours.
+Thanks to Tinggly, I was able to do an all-day Oahu Grand Circle Island Tour and see most of the island’s top sights.
 My list of places to visit on my next trip is now quite extensive.

 What is Tinggly?

 Okay, brief-rundown-on-Tinggly time.
 Tinggly is the ultimate present for travel addicts, like myself.
 “One gift, hundreds of experiences, anywhere in the world and two years to decide.”
 As this description says, someone buys you a certain “experience collection” and you can use it on one of a variety of experiences around the world.